danthedeckie/streetsign/README.md

 ## Requirements:

-Most packages will be installed by the ./setup.sh script into a folder called .virtualenv, but you will need Python 2.6/2.7 or so, and the Python headers package (python-dev on debian), probably also a functioning gcc is needed, for compiling the various requirements.
-But python-dev should handle that (I hope!)
+Most packages will be installed by the ./setup.sh script into a folder called .virtualenv.

+You you will need Python 2.6/2.7 or so, and the Python headers package (python-dev on Debian, python-devel on CentOS), with a  functioning gcc for compiling the various requirements.

 For the thumbnail generation, and image-resizing, you'll need 'ImageMagick' installed (the 'convert' command).

+So on CentOS:

+    yum install python-devel ImageMagick

+or on Debian/Ubuntu:

+    apt-get install python-dev imagemagick

 ## More info: